 Linux Elementary OS is one of the beautiful MacOS like Linux out there for open source lovers.
 Elementary OS is based on Ubuntu Linux especially on Long Term Support Release – LTS.
 The primary focus of this Linux distro is to provide a simple, modern, easy to use that runs on a wide range of machines.
-If you are a big fan of Apple’s MacOS like interface or want to shift your system OS, I highly recommend you use this polished and stable Linux distro which will also help you to make a smooth transition from Windows OS or MacOS.
+If you are a big fan of Apple’s MacOS like the interface or want to shift your system OS, I highly recommend you use this polished and stable Linux distro which will also help you to make a smooth transition from Windows OS or MacOS.
 It has its own customized Linux desktop environment called – “Pantheon Desktop” which makes Linux Elementary OS as stand apart from the crowd.

 Initially, Linux Elementary OS used to be a set of themes and software created for Ubuntu.
 But later on, it became a full-fledged Linux distribution.
 It is an open source distro and based on Monolithic (Linux kernel).
 It has a unique self-made desktop environment – Pantheon.
 The first release came into light on 31 March 2011.